 - Identity: Their personal qualities, attitudes, skills, attributes and achievements and what influences these

 - Relationships: including different types of relationships and in different settings and the difference between healthy and unhealthy relationships

-- A Healthy and balanced lifestyle: Physically, emotionally and socially.
-Also including work- life balance, exercise and rest, spending and saving and diet
+- A Healthy and Balanced Lifestyle: Physically, emotionally and socially.
+Also including work-life balance, exercise and rest and diet

-- Risk: Identification, assessment and how to manage risk and Safety including strategies to avoid risky behaviour
+- Risk: Identification, assessment and how to manage risk and personal safety including strategies to avoid risky behaviour

 - Diversity and Equality

-- Change and resilience: strategies and inner resources to cope in challenging circumstances including managing stress during examination periods
+- Change and Resilience: strategies and inner resources to cope in challenging circumstances including managing stress during examination periods

 - Power: Balance and imbalance of power including bullying, persuasion, negotiating and “win/win” outcomes

-- Career: including enterprise, employability and economic understanding as well as learning about spending and saving
+- Careers and Finance: including enterprise, employability and economic understanding as well as learning about spending and saving

 The STAGS policies for PSHE and RSHE education are available to download below.

 Relationships and Sex Education and Health Education from 2020

 In PSHE, the students will be developing valuable life skills.
 They will be learning about keeping safe, reducing risk and developing employability skills for use in the real world.
 Students are also given the time to develop opinions and be given a platform to discuss and present ideas in a learning environment.

 STAGS is fully compliant with the 2020 Statutory Duty to provide Relationships and Sex Education and Health Education (RSHE).

 To see an overview of our programme for RSHE please click here